batteries-included/batteries-included/static/src/content/technical_design/major_parts_install.md

 - `cli` This is a small statically compiled rust project that producces the bcli command line application.
+- `cli/src/tasks` These are small composabile bits of functionality that do one thing during install or debugging.
+- `cli/src/commands` These implement the commands that are dirrectly callable from the command line.
+Currently only `dev`.

 ## Control Server